 First, you want your fly box material to grip your flies tightly.
 Loose flies are not a good thing, especially when it’s windy.
 You open your box, and you’ve just lost that $2 nymph that you were hoping to try.

-Second, when you push and pull hooks out of sub-standard material, you end up with two things… Chips and rips.
+Second, when you push and pull hooks out of sub-standard material, you end up with two things… Chips and rips plus a load of rust.
 Low-quality fly boxes don’t stay looking new for long.

 While we are talking materials, consider the outer casing too.